-Investment Appraisal
+- Investment Appraisal

-Assumptions
+- Assumptions

-Constraints
+- Constraints

-Dependencies
+- Dependencies

 The do minimum option is only viable in the short term.
-That will almost certainly lead to significant building deterioration if that was to become a long-term option.
+That will almost certainly lead to significant deterioration of a category A listed building if that was to become a long-term option.
 Creating the potential for falling debris and a subsequent health & safety risk to pedestrians.
 Furthermore, the Council would be failing in its duty to look after a listed building.
 If in the future the work was eventually to be completed it would cost more due to further deterioration and construction inflation.
-The scoring reflects that this option is not one that is recommended.
+The scoring reflects that this option is not one that should be recommended.